phernama21/bicycle-shop/README.md

 > The system maintains cart state between sessions, allowing users to return and complete their purchase later.

 ## 💡 Future Implementations

+The following features and enhancements are planned for future development cycles to improve the application's functionality, user experience, and maintainability:

+### Technical Improvements

+- **Implement Serializers:** Introduce consistent data serialization layer to standardize API responses and improve frontend/backend communication.
+- **Icon System Standardization:** Replace mixed SVG implementations with a unified icon system to ensure visual consistency throughout the application.

+### User Experience Enhancements

+- **Cart Item Editing:** Enable users to modify configured products directly from the cart, rather than only allowing removal and re-addition.

+- **Favorites & Rating System:** Implement functionality for users to save favorite configurations and provide product ratings/reviews.

+### Administrative Capabilities

+- **Enhanced Order Management:** Add administrative interfaces for customer service representatives to modify carts and orders on behalf of users.
+- **User Profile Management:** Develop comprehensive user details pages allowing admins to manage see users information, preferences, and order history.

 ## 📚 7.
 Additional Libraries and Gems
 ### Backend